 Energy Management Loop Recalls

 General Motors has issued several recalls related to EM loops.
-For example, in 2002, General Motors issued Recall 03V117, stating that the EM loop in the driver’s seat belt buckle assembly introduced as much as 10 inches of slack into the belt in a crash, which could result in partial or complete ejection of a belted driver in a rollover.
+For example, in 2002, General Motors issued Recall 03V117, stating that the EM loop in the driver’s seat belt buckle assembly introduced as much as 10 inches of slack into the belt in a crash, which could result in the partial or complete ejection of a belted driver in a rollover.
 The recall covered the 1997 Chevrolet Blazer, GMC Jimmy, and Oldsmobile Bravada.

 To correct this condition, the seat belt assemblies were replaced with a design that did not contain an EM loop.
 According to GM, the recall was initiated based on claims in which belted occupants were ejected in rollovers.